TrebledJ/trebledj.github.io/content/posts/programming/concepts/2023-10-02-subtype-metaprogramming-is-mostly-harmless.md

 The {% abbr "chal", "challenge" %} is also humorously tagged "cursed" and "misc".
 Well, that's reassuring...

-Anyways, we're presented with two files:
+Anyway, we're presented with two files:
 * `app.py`: Driver code to convert the flag (input) to a mysterious line of output, then opens a subprocess and runs

     ```shell
     mypy output.py
     ```

 * `output.py`: A template file full of class declarations and inheritance.
 Utter gibberish on first sight.

 You can follow along by getting these files [*here*](https://github.com/TrebledJ/ctf-binaries/tree/main/maplectf-2023/mostly-harmless).